mienaikoe/ziyu/Chapters/Chapter7.md

 "Sure, you can't trust me.
 But you also can't trust any of the criminals in Ulu either.
 If something were to harm the Heiko senator's spouse, the selfless hero-messenger, it would be awful for Holragi and our entire project.
 You would surely be in safe hands."

 Kip added his opinion, "It does sound like a good deal, Lif.
-One La'To in civilization is much better than whatever you would get in Ulu."
+One La'To on the frontlines of civilization is much better than whatever you would get in an even colder Ulu than normal."

 "Three La'To," the magistrate added.
-"I am convinced that this would be a fitting 'punishment' and that the senate would see more use in applying you to our problems than sending you someplace where you mindlessly twiddle your thumbs in the cold.
-But I will give you the choice, in respect of your consciousness."
+"I am convinced that this would be a fitting 'punishment' and that the state would see more use in applying you to our problems than sending you someplace where you mindlessly twiddle your thumbs in the cold.
+I give you the choice, Liffa."

 I withdrew from the door and faced the wall.
-I couldn't think with so many people looking at me.
-I had never felt so powerless before: my fate was being discussed by a room full of powerful men while I stood in a cell, forced to decide between a miserable experience and an extremely risky one.
-I listened to the silence and begged for a message, but couldn't hear anything but the pulse in my head and the gentle shifting of clothing behind me.
+I had never felt so powerless before: my fate being discussed by a room full of powerful men while I stood in a cell, like I wasn't even there.
+And my decisions were now between two extremely risky cases.
+I listened intently to the silence surrounding us and begged for a message, but none came.
+The pulse in my head and the gentle shifting of cloth behind me filled my headsound.

+"Let's give her a moment, guys," I heard Kip say.

+I turned around and found the back of his head and said "Wait, Kip.
+Just you."

+The others gathered their lanterns and moved to the other room, the magistrate helping Fajro.
+I walked toward Kip but didn't reach for him this time.

+"Kip... how many people know?"

+"Know what?"

+"What I came here to announce."

+"Mel told me it's up to each province to decide that for itself.
+She's given the all-clear for Heiko to reveal by hierarchy."

+"What's that?"

+"In order to stave off panic, people are told one-by-one in private rooms and are given tasks to handle and a buddy to look after so they don't just mentally shut down.
+My parents were part of the first test.
+When we had to ration for the winter of ash."

+"I remember learning about it in lecture.
+My parents never really mentioned it much.
+I suppose it hit them harder than most."

+"All the farmers were working their hardest for the few days we had until the ash swallowed the sky.
+Then they cursed the air and padded their houses like the rest of us.
+They got the same rations as us of course, but the guilt of having nothing to contribute to your town must be crushing."

+"You have no idea.
+We are a proud bunch.
+As steam machinery began to spring up, we held on to the tradition of having every family devoting part of their land and part of their time to farming.
+There's a certain sense with crops that farmers have; no machine could ever copy."

+"Your spirit is admirable."

+I reached for his shoulders under a thin, tightly woven tunic that he wore under his medical aprons.
+I reached for comfort more than for attention.

+"What do you know about Fajro?"
+I asked.

+"He's just a client.
+I check his leg out every once in a while.
+Why?"

+"Did you know that he used to be a senator for Holragi, and that he had a major falling out with Mel?"

+"No...
+I didn't know about any of that...
+Lif, that means he could have planned this.
+I could have sent you into a trap."

+"That's what I mean.
+I need to figure out his angle.
+His offer is suspiciously generous.
+He needs me but I don't know what for."

+"Maybe to get back at Mel."

+"No that's too petty.
+He could use me as a bargaining chip against her though.
+Get what he wants out of Heiko for a La'To."

+"He would need you for longer than that to make it work, and Mel could simply push it to the news wire to nullify any bargaining.
+What do you suppose they're making in Holragi?
+This observational study.
+I thought Heiko had the best observatory."

+"Maybe it has something to do with their space rail.
+Maybe they can send telescopes after all.
+But..."

+Kip looked worried all of a sudden.
+"No... they wouldn't."

+"Wouldn't what?"
+I asked, but too late.
+Fajro and the magistrate had lost patience and re-entered the room.

+The magistrate bluffed with his casual voice.
+"I'd love to stand and chat in the dark with all of you, but I've got 13 more cases to cover today.
+Have you decided yet?"

+I answered him, "Before I decide, I'd like to ask Fajro about the study he's conducting."

+"Why sure," he said with a smile.

+"Make it quick," said the magistrate, audibly annoyed.

+"Fajro, what is the goal of this project?"

+"Well it's a continuation of the rail project.
+I can't exactly get into too many more details without a guarantee of your cooperation.
+Provincial secrets, you understand."

+"What do you need me for?"

+"Like I said, you would be a communications liaison between The Heiko and Holragi scientists."

+"I'm not much of a talker, and we all speak the same language here.
+What do you *really* need me for?"

+He sighed and looked at the lantern light against the dusty ground.

+"Liffa, you don't miss a thing do you.
+That's one of the reasons I think you'd be a good candidate for the job.
+The person has to be small, lightweight, observant, quick-learning, brave, and in great physical shape.
+You happen to fit all of those criteria."

+"Are you saying what I think you're saying?"

+"We need you up there."

+"ABSOLUTELY NOT," Kip shouted into his face and stood in between us but our eyes never broke the wires between them.
+Like two rails from one mind to the next, I finally saw the dream that he saw.
+The danger, the glory, the pride. *I could die.
+I could die!* I shouted inside my head.
+I wasn't afraid; it excited me.

+Kip kept going, "Where do you get off, man?
+You think playing with her life is some fun experiment?
+You are messing with the wrong family."

+"Kip," I tried to calm him.
+He turned around and looked at me, confused.

+"Is it dangerous?"
+I asked.

+Kip figureed it out and tried talking me out of it.
+"No no no. What are you saying, Lif?"

+Fajro tried to settle our nerves with some facts, "We've sent many successful satellites into space.
+None of them had Palinians onboard, but every plant and animal we've sent up has come back alive."

+"And probably permanently disfigured," Kip added, "You're a nutjob, Fajro.
+Go find someone else stupid enough to play along with your crazy experiment.
+You're done here."

+"Well we do already have a list of people we could send," he retorted.

+"Why me?"
+I asked.

+"Well, there's something special about you Lif, and maybe you refuse to acknowledge it.
+Your wife is the Heiko Senator.
+You have political clout - enough to bring Heiko and Holragi together in cooperation again.
+We will send you up from Holragi, but when you land, you'll likely be in Heiko.
+The rangers there will be quicker to talk to us and find you if they know their own Liffa is in there."

+"Eh, I'm really not that popular."

+"Oh, you will be by the time you launch.
+And you must remember that what you discover on this mission will show us how to clear the obstruction.
+It is foolish to wait in hiding expecting it to blow over.
+This thing is not getting any smaller.
+We need to act."

+Kip chimed in again, "Lif.
+Don't do this.
+Mel and I need you alive.
+This is Holragi's business.
+Fajro's business.
+Not yours."

+"The obstruction is a problem that we all share now.
+I'm in."